-Effective September 16, 2020 UBC implemented a policy whereby students, faculty, staff and visitors are required to wear non-medical masks in common indoor spaces on campus.
-Regarding use of nonmasks in office spaces:
+Effective September 16, 2020 UBC implemented a policy whereby students, faculty, staff and visitors are required to wear non-medical/non-ppe masks in common indoor spaces on campus.
+Regarding use of masks in office spaces:

-- Non-medical masks are not required when working in a sole occupant office or enclosed room.
+- Masks are not required when working in a sole occupant office or enclosed room.
 Individually assigned cubicles in open concept workspaces have been designated to ensure they are 2m apart or have appropriate physical barriers.
-Therefore, while occupying an assigned workspace, users have the option to remove their non-medical mask when seated or while engaged in activities where the physical distancing requirement is met. - Non-medical masks are not required in internal office hallways that have been designated as one way, yield to others, or able to meet physical distancing requirements. - As per UBC's policy, non-medical masks must be worn: - When travelling through building corridors and shared spaces - Any other time that 2m physical distancing cannot be maintained
+Therefore, while occupying an assigned workspace, users have the option to remove their mask when seated or while engaged in activities where the physical distancing requirement is met. - Masks are not required in internal office hallways that have been designated as one way, yield to others, or able to meet physical distancing requirements.

+- As per UBC's policy, non-medical/non-ppe masks must be worn: - When travelling through building corridors and shared spaces - Any other time that 2m physical distancing cannot be maintained